AndyCastellari/TNR/README.md

 `U16("Length", description=on, newline=off)`
-- Shows the description "Length" but prevents a newline after it when generating a text file `U8("Type of colour", enum (red, green, blue, magenta=10, cyan, yellow))`
+- Shows the description "Length" but prevents a newline after it when generating a text file
-- Adds a descriptive text to the value of a variable
+- `U8("Type of colour", enum (red, green, blue, magenta=10, cyan, yellow))` adds a descriptive text to the value of a variable
 - Adds red if variable is 0, green for 1, blue for 2, magenta for 10, cyan for 11 and yellow for 12